peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetUnsignedBit
     public boolean GetUnsignedBit(int n)
-Not documented yet.
+Returns whether a bit is set in this number's absolute value.

 **Parameters:**

-* <code>n</code> - A 32-bit signed integer.
+* <code>index</code> - Zero based index of the bit to test.
+0 means the least significant bit.

 **Returns:**

-* A Boolean object.
+* true if a bit is set in this number's absolute value.

 ### GetUnsignedBitLengthAsEInteger
     public EInteger GetUnsignedBitLengthAsEInteger()
-Finds the minimum number of bits needed to represent this object&#x27;s absolute value.
+Finds the minimum number of bits needed to represent this number&#x27;s absolute value.

 **Returns:**